Shareholders' Rights & Shareholder Activism 2024 Comparisons

 Investors’ choice of entity depends on a variety of factors, including tax treatment, corporate formalities, liability concerns and more.
 This guide will focus primarily on Delaware-based publicly traded companies, namely C Corps.
 Practice may vary for companies incorporated in other states and for private companies.

-Foreign investors typically use the same entity forms as investors, with one notable exception.
+Foreign investors typically use the same entity forms as domestic investors, with one notable exception.
 Generally, a foreign investor who is not a resident of the USA may not invest in an S Corp.
 The choice of corporate entity depends on factors like the nature and size of the investment, tax considerations, regulatory requirements and the investor’s financial goals.

 The main classes of shares issued by Delaware corporations are common and preferred shares.
 Common shares typically give shareholders standard voting rights for corporate actions requiring shareholder approval.
 Preferred shareholders, on the other hand, are frequently granted no or only limited voting power, but are given preferential treatment over common shareholders when distributing corporate profits like dividends.
 Preferred shareholders are also given priority repayment rights over common shareholders when a company is dissolved.